 Turn right on Rue Lepic.
 Walk around this street to admire the cute neighborhood.
 This street will wind around and end up back on Rue Abbesses.
 If you turn right on Rue Lepic you can see the cafe featured in Amelie!
 Cafe des Deux Moulins.
 Continue to Boulevard de Clichy and you will see the Moulin Rouge!

-Dinner Ideas in Montmartre
+Restaurants in Montmartre

 Walking around Montmartre hungry isn’t easy, there is tons of places to eat!
 We saw Italian, Greek, African, Chinese, Vietnamese, and of course all of the French food you could ever want.
 Here are a few that we would recommend.